Meter Calibration Required

 Data Curve Fit

 Once the thermal mass flow meter calibration is complete, the data is reviewed and analyzed.
 A fifth order polynomial equation is used to obtain a curve fit of the data which is loaded into the instrument.
 The zero flow data point is very important both for the actual calibration and also when performing the Sage In-Situ Calibration Verification.
 The zero flow data point is a function of both the type of gas and the operating pressure.
-Sage obtains a zero flow data point for the sensor in air at atmospheric pressure and also for the actual gas at operating pressure using our unique zeroing chamber.
+Sage obtains a zero flow data point for the sensor in the air at atmospheric pressure and also for the actual gas at operating pressure using our unique zeroing chamber.